Skip to main content Site map

 History

-The Air Charter Association (historically known as “BACA”) is the successor to the Airbrokers’ Association, founded in 1949 by members of the Baltic Mercantile and Shipping Exchange.
+The Air Charter Association is the successor to the Airbrokers’ Association, founded in 1949 by members of the Baltic Mercantile and Shipping Exchange.
 Its purpose was to bring to aircraft chartering the same standards of integrity and professionalism for which the Baltic Exchange and the Institute of Chartered Shipbrokers have for so long been known and respected.

 1948